XO2-Brocker/openhab-webhook/README.md

 ```
 openhab-webhook
 ```
-It should print out what port the webhook listener is running on, and the OpenHAB connection status.
+It should print out what port the webhook listener is running on, and the OpenHAB connection status.<br>
-You should be able to visit *serverip:8000* from a browser.
+You should be able to visit *serverip:8000* from a browser.<br>
 (to quit, hit *Ctrl + C*)

 ### Locative (iOS app) configuration